Adjunct Lecturer of Italian

 Ph.D., University of Wisconsin-Madison

-Aria Zan Cabot is the director of the World Languages and Literatures Teaching and Technology Center and an adjunct instructor of Italian.
+Aria Zan Cabot is the director of the World Languages and Literatures Teaching and Technology Center, an adjunct instructor of Italian, and the co-director of the SMU-in-Tuscany study abroad program.
 She holds a Ph.D. in Italian from the University of Wisconsin-Madison and has experience developing and teaching foreign language, literature, and culture courses in both traditional face-to-face and online formats.
 Prior to joining SMU, she was a Visiting Assistant Professor of Italian at Truman State University.
 She spent five years studying and working in Italy as a Fulbright English Teaching Assistant and as the Resident Director of a study abroad program in Florence, Italy.

 View curriculum vitae